AbdullahNjoum98/electricity-tariffs-comparer/README.md

 # Electricity Tariffs Comparer

 ## Project Description
-A simple Angular application that displays electricity tariffs with functionalities to sort, add, and delete tariffs for comparison.
+A simple Angular application that displays electricity tariffs with functionalities to sort, add, and remove tariffs for comparison.
 Users can select tariffs and view them in a dedicated comparison view focusing on the selected items.

 ## Features
 - **View Tariffs:** See a list of electricity tariffs.
 - **Sort Tariffs:** Sort the tariffs by price.
-- **Add/Delete Tariffs:** Add or delete tariffs from the comparison list.
+- **Add/Remove Tariffs:** Add or remove tariffs from the comparison list.
 - **Compare Tariffs:** Compare selected tariffs in a read-only comparison view.

 ## How to Use the App